nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/registering-your-nuxeo-instance.md

     3. Click on the application name for which you want to register your Nuxeo Platform to access its settings.
     4. Click on the `Instances` tab
     5. Click on the `Register Instance` button
-    6. Fill in the registration form and submit it.
+    6. Fill in the registration form and submit it.</br>
         The instance is registered.
     7. Copy the identifier (CLID) from the instance you just registered.

 3. On the offline server:

     1. In the Admin tab, fill in the instance description, paste the CLID from Nuxeo Online Services and click on the **Register this instance** button.
         ![]({{file name='AdminCenter-offline-registration-3.png'}} ?w=500,border=true)
         The registration is approved and the registration summary is displayed.
 The Nuxeo Online Services registration message is not displayed anymore after you browse the application, although registration cannot be validated on the Nuxeo Online Services server.